jdeolive/geotools-old/docs/tutorial/index.rst

-.. _workshop:
+.. _tutorial:

 Geospatial for Java
 ===================

 .. toctree::
-   :hidden:

-   quickstart/index
-   examples/index
+   :maxdepth: 1

+   quickstart/quickstart

 Welcome to the GeoTools workshop materials.
-These materials are provided as part of our user guide and server as an introduction to GIS concepts using examples from GeoTools and other Java libraries.
+These tutorials are provided as part of an introduction to GIS workshop and make use of examples from GeoTools and other Java libraries.